Michel Henry: Reception of Henry's philosophy

 The philosopher Renaud Barbaras criticizes the phenomenological definition of life as “auto-affection” proposed by Michel Henry.
 According to Renaud Barbaras, “life occupies [indeed] a singular place within phenomenology”, whether in its founder Husserl, in Heidegger, in Merleau-Ponty or in Michel Henry.
 Life is for him at “the heart of the great phenomenologies”, and finally “what they seek to think”.
 But it is according to him very difficult “to put in evidence a phenomenological concept of life” in these authors, because “life is never thought for itself”.
-What would suppose indeed according to him taking into account “the activity of a living organism struggling with an exterior milieu” or with its environment.
+What would suppose indeed according to him taking into account “the activity of a living organism struggling with an exterior milieu” or with its environment?
 Even if in his phenomenology of life, Michel Henry defines fundamentally life as “pure auto-affection”, that’s to say as being “in essence foreign to exteriority or transcendence”, since it is defined precisely, for Michel Henry, “by the fact that it relates only to itself.”
 A life fundamentally foreign to the world, which appears in fact to Renaud Barbaras as being “an exhausted life” or as “a life deserted by the living”.

-The philosopher Renaud Barabas considers actually that the fundamental affect of life is not what Michel Henry calls “the plenitude of life”, “the embrace of oneself” or also “auto-affection”, but on the opposite “the quest” or “the desire” of the other, “the separation” or “hetero-affection”.
+The philosopher Renaud Barabas considers actually that the fundamental effect of life is not what Michel Henry calls “the plenitude of life”, “the embrace of oneself” or also “auto-affection”, but on the opposite “the quest” or “the desire” of the other, “the separation” or “hetero-affection”.
 A Desire which manifests itself for him in a privileged way in “the amorous desire or more simply [in] love”.
 For Renaud Barbaras, the essence of affectivity is actually desire, that’s to say what allows “to welcome every content” or “the very form of receptivity”.
-As he sums it up in one sentence, at the conclusion of his chapter on Desire as essence of the living : “Insofar as it is Desire, life is the place of all feeling and of all experience, it is Affectivity”.
+As he sums it up in one sentence, at the conclusion of his chapter on Desire as essence of the living: “Insofar as it is Desire, life is the place of all feeling and of all experience, it is Affectivity”.

 Catherine Meyor, Doctor of Educational Sciences at the University of Laval (Quebec) who teaches the foundations of education, has written a fundamental book on Affectivity in education, which is based on a phenomenological approach to affectivity, and which is largely based on the philosophical work of Michel Henry.
-It offers a critique of the main approaches or current perspectives for understanding affectivity in the context of education: 1°) the functional or behaviorist approach, for which sensitivity or individuality, existence or consciousness have no methodological value; 2°) the instrumental or cognitivist approach, "which reduces affectivity to the role of a tool or means", "an exclusively academic instrument placed at the service of the cognitive" through the notion of motivation, and which does not actually grants it no proper value; 3°) and finally the therapeutic or curative approach which is that of psychoanalysis or existential-humanistic psychology, which simply aims "to treat the physical and/or psychic disorders of an individual in order to cure him of his ailments", by completely obscuring the strictly cultural dimension of life.
+It offers a critique of the main approaches or current perspectives for understanding affectivity in the context of education: 1) the functional or behaviourist approach, for which sensitivity or individuality, existence or consciousness have no methodological value; 2) the instrumental or cognitivist approach, "which reduces affectivity to the role of a tool or means", "an exclusively academic instrument placed at the service of the cognitive" through the notion of motivation, and which does not actually grants it no proper value; 3) and finally the therapeutic or curative approach which is that of psychoanalysis or existential-humanistic psychology, which simply aims "to treat the physical and/or psychic disorders of an individual in order to cure him of his ailments", by completely obscuring the strictly cultural dimension of life.